marvinmednick/Exploring-Near-Contracts/README.md

 My exploration covered the following areas

-* Two Rust smart contract using the near-sdk-rs
+* Two Rust smart contract that were created using the near-sdk-rs
-	- defining basic contract structure and methods
+	* defining basic contract structure and methods
 	* accessing and using data from the NEAR env
-	* variou testing options:
+	* implements various testing options:
 		* rust unit tests
 		* rust simulation tests
 		* jest javascript based tests
-	* A contract taht NEAR specific data structures that are optimzied for accessing data on the blockchain (e.g.  Near "Vector" instead Rust std "Vec")
+	* A contract that NEAR specific data structures that are optimized for accessing data on the blockchain (i.e  Near "Vector" instead the Rust std "Vec")
 	* Using the NEAR U64/U128 JSON types (that workaround JSON 53 bit limitations)
 * the basics of using the JS API (Reference) to interact with smart contracts
 * Integrating  with the NEAR wallet: